 What is the time commitment?

-We will meet for ten sessions, each for an hour and a half.* Additionally, we’ll all gather for a commencement ceremony and a Shabbat experience.
+We will meet for ten sessions over the course of the semester, each for an hour and a half, including dinner.
+Additionally, we’ll all gather for a commencement ceremony and a Shabbat experience.
 See below for the full schedule.

 How much does it cost?

 Nothing!
-In fact, we will pay you to join us!
+In fact, we will pay you to participate!
 We believe that Jewish learning and identity formation is valuable, and so is your time.
-We don’t want to pay you to be Jewish, but we do want to emphasize that your time is valuable.
-Therefore, we will provide a stipend which we hope you will use toward a future Jewish experience, such as studying at Pardes in Jerusalem or traveling on a Hillel Alternative Spring Break.
+We don’t want to pay you to be Jewish, but we do want to emphasize that we value your time.
+Therefore, we provide a stipend which we hope you will use toward a future Jewish experience, such as studying at Hartmann in Jerusalem or traveling on a Hillel Alternative Spring Break.

 When exactly will we meet?

 JLF Sex, Love, and Romance will meet weekly on a mutually-feasible evening beginning the week of September 19.
 JLF Israel: Home & Homeland will gather on Wednesday evenings from 6:00-7:30pm.

 Each cohort will also gather together for Shabbat on November 11 and on December 8 for the JLF commencement ceremony.

 We know the dates won’t always work with your schedule, but don’t let that stop you from signing up!
 When you register, we’ll also ask for alternative days and times when you can meet, and IF we can make it work, we’ll adjust the schedule for what’s best for the group.
 (Unfortunately, if we can’t figure out a time that works for everyone, we’ll stick to the originally scheduled dates.)